HarshSheth1128/Joke-Extension/README.md

 # Joke-Extension
-An extension that allows you to view a new joke
+A chrome extension that allows you to view a new joke.
+Jokes update every 24 hours.